Essex Ringing Course

 APPLICATION PROCEDURE

-The link will accept applications from 3 January 2023.
+Applications to join the Course should be made online if possible, using the button below.
+The link will accept applications from 2 January 2026.
 Payment is not required at the time of application.
 Successful students will be sent a link for on-line payment once applications have closed.
 Prompt payment will be required to avoid the place being re-allocated.

-Applicants who will be under the age of 18 at the date of the Course must have their application form signed by their parent or guardian.
+Applicants who will be under the age of 18 at the date of the Course must have their applicationform signed by their parent or guardian.
 Please ensure that you have read the Course’s Child Protection Policy.

-If you are suffering from any medical condition which may affect you during the Course you should indicate this on the application form.
-In particular, you should bear in mind that most of the practical ringing will be upstairs.
+If you are suffering from any medical condition which may affect you during the Course youshould indicate this on the application form.
+In particular, you should bear in mind that most of thepractical ringing will be upstairs.

 COURSE FEES